samtron1412/docs/soc/edu/learning.md

     + 4 hours / day for a week
     + 1 hours / day for a month (Recommended)
     + 30 minutes / day for two months (The best)
+- Create a dedicated place for studying
+    + Libraries or some places that make studying easier

 ### 1. Identifying, Defining, Describing